bitkarrot/laisee-frontpage/_posts/explanation.md

 ---
 title: 'How Laisee work'
 excerpt: 'Lightning Laisee leverage the power of the Lightning Network to make it easy to gift money to anyone.
-Until they are withdrawn, the satoshi you gift are kept on our own custodial wallet.
+Until they are withdrawn, the satoshi you gift are kept on our custodial wallet.
 Alternatively, you can run your own wallet on a node to which you have the keys.'
 coverImage: '/assets/blog/explanation/banner.png'
-date: '2021-01-02T05:35:07.322Z'
+date: '2021-01-01T12:49:07.322Z'
 author:
   name: Bitcoin Association of Hong Kong
   picture: '/assets/blog/authors/bahk.png'